NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 * `snapshot`: intervals to save a checkpoint in file with the prefix of `snapshot_prefix`
 * `eval_interval`: intervals of evaluation on test set.
 * `eval_batches`: the number of batches will be used in loss calculation of evaluation.
 HugeCTR will print the average loss of the batches.
-* `model_file`: file of dense model.
+* `dense model_file`: file of dense model (No need to config if train from scratch).
-* `embedding_file`: file of sparse model.
-There’s no need to configure if you train from scratch (see “New Features in 2.0”).
+* `sparse_model_file`: file of sparse models.
+In v2.1 multi-embeddings are supported in one model.
+Each embedding will have one model file (No need to config if train from scratch).
+* `mixed_precision`: enabling mixed precision training with the scaler specified here.
+Only 128/256/512/1024 are supported.

 ### Optimizer
 The optimizer used in both dense and sparse models.
-Adam/MomentumSGD/Nesterov are supported in HugeCTR 2.0.
+Adam/MomentumSGD/Nesterov are supported in v2.1.
+Note that different optimizers can be supported in dense model and each embeddings.
+To enable specific optimizers in embeddings, please just put the optimizer clause into the embedding layer.
+Otherwise, the embedding layer will use the same optimizer as dense model.
 ```json
 "optimizer": {
   "type": "Adam",